Skip to content

 At what income level does an agency start making financial sense?

-Generally, agencies start making financial sense when you’re earning at least $3,000-$5,000/month gross.
+Generally, agencies start making financial sense when you’re earning at least $3,000–$5,000/month gross.
 At this level, a good agency can typically generate enough additional revenue to offset their commission and still increase your net take-home.
-Below $3,000/month, the math is tighter, and targeted freelance help might serve you better than full-service management.
+Below $3,000/month, the math is tighter and targeted freelance help might serve you better.

 Can I try an agency and go back to solo if it doesn’t work?

-Yes — and this is more common than you’d think.
+Yes — more common than you’d think.
 The key is having a contract with reasonable termination terms.
-Look for 30-60 day notice periods and no penalties for leaving after the initial commitment.
-Make sure the contract clearly states you retain full ownership of your accounts and content.
-Read our guide on agency contracts for specifics.
+Look for 30–60 day notice periods after the initial commitment, and make sure the contract clearly states you retain full ownership of your accounts and content.

 Will my subscribers notice if I switch to agency DM management?

-Good chatters work hard to replicate your voice and personality, and most subscribers won’t notice the difference — especially if quality and response time improve.
-However, if chatters are poorly trained, sound generic, or don’t know your brand, subscribers can absolutely tell.
-Ask any prospective agency specifically about their chatter training process.
+Good chatters work hard to replicate your voice and personality, and most subscribers won’t notice — especially if quality and response time improve.
+Ask any prospective agency specifically about their chatter training process before committing.

-What’s the biggest mistake creators make when choosing between solo and agency?
+What’s the biggest mistake creators make in this decision?

-The biggest mistake is making the decision based on fear rather than strategy.
+Making the decision based on fear rather than strategy.
 Some creators avoid agencies because they’re afraid of getting scammed, even when they clearly need help.
 Others rush into agencies because they’re afraid of doing the work themselves.
-Make the decision based on honest assessment of your needs, capabilities, and goals — not fear.
+Make the decision based on honest assessment of your needs, capabilities, and goals.

 The question isn’t whether agency management works.
 It’s whether it works for where you are right now.
 Let’s find out together.